Working With Children Check

-- Committee members • Referees • Grounds volunteers
+- Committee members

 The following volunteers are exempt from the WWCC process:

-- Persons under 18 years of age • Canteen volunteers
+- People under 18 years of age

-Information for Coaches, Managers, and Volunteers
+Information for Coaches, Managers and Volunteers

 An application number will be generated.
 Print this sheet and take it to the nearest NSW Service Registry with proof of identity.
-This step may take a while, depending on the queue.
-The WWC Check is FREE for volunteers.

 After you have attended the Service Registry and been cleared, you should receive your WWC Number by email within four weeks (although some applications are taking less than a week).
 The WWC Number clears you to work and volunteer directly with children.